 The Three Types Of Eye Doctors

 Would you like a career helping people protect their eyesight and see as clearly as they can?
 You might consider becoming an optician, an optometrist, or an ophthalmologist.
-All three types of eye doctors play an important role in providing eye care, but they differ in what they do.
+Many think that all three of these are considered types of eye doctors; only ophthalmologists are eye doctors but opticians, optometrists and ophthalmologists all play an important role in providing eye care.
 It is important to know the distinction between an ophthalmologist vs optometrist vs optician.
 Opticians are technicians who fit eyeglasses, contact lenses, and other vision-correcting devices.
-Optometrists are eye doctors who examine, diagnose, and treat patients’ eyes.
-Ophthalmologists are medical doctors who perform medical and surgical treatments for eye conditions.
+Optometrists examine, diagnose, and treat patients’ eyes.
+Ophthalmologists are eye doctors who perform medical and surgical treatments for eye conditions.

 WHAT IS AN OPTICIAN?